White House warns China on growing militarization in South China Sea

 Beijing previously announced in 2016 it had already deployed similar weapons to Woody Island in the Paracel Islands, on the northwestern edge of the South China Sea.

-Chinese Foreign Ministry spokeswoman Hua Chunying said her nation has been involved in peaceful construction in the islands, which includes "the deployment of necessary national defense facilities."
+Chinese Foreign Ministry spokeswoman Hua Chunying said on Friday the deployment of "necessary national defense facilities" to the artificial islands were within China's rights.

-"The relevant deployment targets no one.
-Anyone with no invasive intention will find no reason to worry about this," the spokeswoman said in her daily press briefing.
-"We hope that the relevant party could view this matter in an objective and calm way. "
+"It has nothing to do with militarization," she told reporters at her daily press briefing.
+"The US constantly strengthens its military deployment in the South China Sea ... they should consider the consequence of this.
+We think the US should reflect on its wrong doing."

-She said China has "indisputable sovereignty" over the contested islands.
+She said on Thursday China has "indisputable sovereignty" over the contested islands.

 'Point of no return': expert